jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 The returned object can be used to verify signatures.

 The function may return `unsupported_encoding` if importing from the given format is not implemented or incompatible with the key type.

 It may also return `invalid_key` if the key doesn't appear to match the supplied algorithm.

+Finally, the function may return `unsupported_algorithm` if the algorithm is not supported by the host.

 ##### Params
 - <a href="#signature_publickey_import.algorithm" name="signature_publickey_import.algorithm"></a> `algorithm`: `string`